Stairway to Heaven (South Korean TV series)

 Stairway to Heaven is a 2003 South Korean television series starring Choi Ji-woo, Kwon Sang-woo, Shin Hyun-joon, and Kim Tae-hee.
 It aired on SBS from 3 December 2003 to 5 February 2004 on Wednesdays and Thursdays at 21:55 for 20 episodes.
-The title of the show comes from the Led Zeppelin song of the same name, which is frequently used in the underscore.
+The title of the show comes from the Led Zeppelin song of the same name, which is frequently used in the soundtrack.

 The drama is the second entry in director Lee Jang-soo's Heaven Trilogy which included Beautiful Days in 2001 and Tree of Heaven in 2006.
 The drama was a hit and received an average viewership rating of 38.8%, and 45.3% for the finale.